 Giving us iconic tunes like Blue Jeans, Summertime Sadness, and Video Games, “Born to Die” is the ultimate nostalgic look back at early Lana.
 Plus, her entire look on the cover is ~very 2012~, so what’s better than a modern outfit for an album that was so influential in our childhoods?

-Of course I had to start off with some blue jeans, in reference to the song of the same name on the album.
+Of course, I had to start off with some blue jeans, in reference to the song of the same name on the album as one of the best Lana Del Rey costumes.
 Casual flare jeans are very Lana and they really get the girl-next-door look for this outfit.
 Pairing them with a red striped t-shirt brings out the red, white, and blue of National Anthem (and references the album cover).

 Finally, some dangle circle earrings, white heeled boots, and a velvet headband give some ‘60s vibes to this outfit, which reflects both Lana’s look and the album’s feel.